PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 When working with a large amount of configuration temlates, it's easy to miss a variable definition.
 Use this one-liner to find them all.

-cd into a config_set dir and run this to find all vars
+cd into a skillet dir and run this to find all vars

 .. code-block:: bash